-The sale of the company may be a relatively demanding operation and it is therefore appropriate to approach a local lawyer or other legal expert.
+The selling of a business may be a relatively complex operation and it is therefore sensible to approach a local lawyer or other legal expert.
 The taxation aspects should be assessed by the Ministry of Finance.

-In the Czech Republic there is the CzechInvest agency, which offers foreign investors extensive support in their projects.
+In the Czech Republic, the CzechInvest agency offers foreign investors extensive support with their projects.
 The support extends across a whole range of programmes.

 Taking over an existing company is a worthwhile alternative to setting up a new business.